 Artificially-lit KBOs might have originated from civilizations near other stars.
 In particular, some small bodies may have traveled to the Kuiper belt through interstellar space after being ejected dynamically from other planetary systems (Moro-Martin et al., 2009).
 These objects can be recognized by their hyperbolic orbits.
 A more hypothetical origin for artificially-lit KBOs involves objects composed of rock and water/ice (asteroids or low-mass planets) that were originally in the habitable zone of the Sun, developed intelligent life, and were later ejected through gravitational scattering with other planets (such as the Earth or Jupiter) into highly eccentric orbits.
-Such orbits spend most of their time at their farthest (turnaround) distance, $D{\rm max}$ .
-If this distance is in the Kuiper belt, then the last time these objects came close to Earth was more than $\sim 500~(D{\rm max}/10^2~{\rm AU})^{3/2}$ years ago, before the modern age of science and technology began on Earth.
+Such orbits spend most of their time at their farthest (turnaround) distance, $D{\rm max}$.
+If this distance is in the Kuiper belt, then the last time these objects came close to Earth was more than ~ 500 $(D{\rm max}/10^2 \text{ AU})^{3/2}$ years ago, before the modern age of

-Figure 3: Example of pairwise measurements of H-magnitude for a sample of literature TNOs with d > 25 AU taken at different times, the broad distribution in standard deviations illustrating that there exist significant errors in the photometry presented in existing catalogs.
-The luminosity variation slope alpha is also illustrated for the same pairwise observations, where 0 indicates no variation in distance between the observations.
+Figure 3: Example of pairwise measurements of H-magnitude for a sample of literature TNOs with D > 25AU taken at different times.
+The broad distribution in standard deviations (blue) illustrates that there exist significant errors in the photometry presented in existing catalogs.
+The luminosity variation slope α is also illustrated (green) for the same pairwise observations, where 0 indicates no variation in distance between the observations.